roovie

 1 building

 At a time, per modeler, sequential.
-Scaling means hiring — and the talent pool is shrinking every year.
+Scaling means hiring; the talent pool is shrinking every year.

 A traditional ASHRAE Level 2 energy audit requires an on-site walkthrough, manual model construction in licensed desktop software, iterative calibration by an experienced analyst, and a hand-written report.
 For a single building, that's $25K–$100K and 4–8 weeks.
 For a portfolio of 50 buildings, it's a multi-million-dollar line item before a single retrofit is planned.